smtilson/pp4-playlist-manager/README.md

 # YouTube DJ
 ## YouTube DJ plays all YOUR hits!

-The key idea of this project is to make an easy UI for making collaborative playlists on youtube music.
+The key idea of this project is to make an easy UI for making collaborative playlists on YouTube music.

 ## Table of contents
 Introduction